-Becoming a Ngo-Getter with Accountability3 mins to enlightenment
+Becoming a Ngo-Getter with Accountability

 The goals that we set for ourselves are all well and good, but how do we ensure that we’re actually taking steps to get us closer to achieving them?
 Now that we’ve established our goals and are working steadily towards them, let’s talk about how we hold ourselves accountable for our progress.

 During the planning stage, we talked about pinpointing milestones and activities that, once achieved, bring us closer to our goals.
 These milestones and activities are what will help us understand how we’re progressing and whether we’re on track to meeting them.

 The Importance of Accountability

 With accountability, accomplishments feel more fulfilling.
 And I find that holding yourself accountable to your goals provides motivation to keep pressing forward.
 When you’re tracking your progress on a regular basis, it allows you to see visually how you’re doing.
 If you’re doing well and are on track towards success, you’re going to feel proud of yourself (as you should!); likewise, if you’re not doing so hot and are behind schedule, you’re going to feel a little bad about it (as you also should).

 But being behind schedule doesn’t mean that you should let it affect you to the point that you stop progressing forward.
 Instead, if you’re able to identify your shortcomings, you should see it as an important step in your development.
 When you hold yourself accountable and are able to accept the consequences of your responsibilities (good or bad), you’re holding yourself to a certain standard.

 If accountability is an important ingredient to success, how do we implement it into our lives?